 The first recorded usage of the acronym “SEO” is dated back to 1997.
 So, it seems like we’ve had the term around for more than 25 years as of this writing.
 From then to now, hundreds of algorithm changes have been made, and SEO has rapidly evolved, forcing marketers to explore alternative strategies.
 SEO’s history teaches us that the best way to prepare for the future of SEO is to not cut corners; it’s to use ethical optimization techniques and publish content that holds actual value for your visitors.

 Since the beginning of the Internet, website owners have looked for ways to reach the top of search engine rankings.
 At the start, this involved adding a bunch of keywords to their copy, whether they were relevant to their content or not.

-This strategy worked when search engines were relatively unsophisticated and there weren’t that many sites competing for attention, but now that search engines like Google have highly advanced algorithms that can make distinctions between billions of websites, good SEO, is extremely important.
+This strategy worked when search engines were relatively unsophisticated and there weren’t that many sites competing for attention, but now that search engines like Google have highly advanced algorithms that can make distinctions between billions of websites, good Search Engine Optimisation is extremely important.